-37 Berkeley Daily Planet, "Too Many Tax Measures Spells Defeat at the Polls," 3 January 2005.

-38 Santa Cruz Sentinel, "Cash-strapped Salinas set to close libraries," 26 December 2004.
+37 Berkeley Daily Planet, "Too Many Tax Measures Spells Defeat at the Polls," January 3, 2005.
+38 Santa Cruz Sentinel, "Cash-strapped Salinas set to close libraries," December 26, 2004.

-39 Santa Cruz Sentinel, "Supervisor Rips Library Chief over Library Closing," 29 April 2005.
+39 Santa Cruz Sentinel, "Supervisor Rips Library Chief over Library Closing," April 29, 2005.

-- 6. Upon inspection, Grand Jury members found administrative headquarters to be inefficiently laid out and crowded. - 7.
-The library system is paying a premium price for the location of the building at 1543 Pacific Avenue, which is currently crowded and will not sustain future growth. - 8.
+- 7. The library system is paying a premium price for the location of the building at 1543 Pacific Avenue.
+The building is currently crowded and will not sustain future growth. - 8.
 Outreach and Technical Services do not have to be located in the same building as the Administrative Unit. - 9.
 Shifts at public desks could be scheduled so that staff does not have to travel between administrative headquarters and the Central Branch during the workday. - 10.
-Having staff work shifts at Circulation and Reference at the Central Branch benefits both staff and the library system so the practice should continue.
+Having staff work shifts at Circulation and Reference at the Central Branch benefits both staff and the library system, so the practice should continue.